Halsu/halsu-plugins-for-streaming/README.md

 Source code: [Halsu_AlphaTools/](Halsu_AlphaTools/), [Halsu_HybridKeyer/](Halsu_HybridKeyer/), [Halsu_Relightwrap/](Halsu_Relightwrap/)

 **AI Disclosure**
-Core shader logic and design were hand-coded by Halsu.
-AI tools were used for some shader features, C++ boilerplate, and build infrastructure.
+Core shader logic and design were mostly hand-coded by Halsu.
+AI tools were used for additional shader features, C++ boilerplate, and build infrastructure.

 **Affiliation**
 This is a third-party plugin and is not affiliated with the OBS Project.